LukeNeedle/Secure-messaging/README.md

 My project is a secure messaging system that schools could use to communicate with staff members.

 ### Features I would like to include are:
-- Staff-to-staff messaging – Private messaging between staff, files
+- Staff-to-staff messaging – Private messaging between staff and file exchanging

 - Staff-to-group messaging – Staff can send notices to groups of people.

-- Alert – Staff can notify all staff who should receive the alert.
-This message should appear on the home page for each staff member so that it is easy to see.
+- Alert – Staff can send a notification to all staff who should receive the alert.
+This message should appear on the home page for each of the notified staff members so that it is easy to see.

-- Secure reporting – Staff can record conversations, worries and information about students.
-These records can only be seen by members of SENCo.
+- Secure reporting – Staff can securely record conversations, concerns, and information about students.
+These records can only be seen by members of SENCo and safeguarding.

-- Student finder – Produces the student’s timetable (Day, week, full timetable) and a list of their teachers for that day (Or week, etc.).

 - Student notify – Sending a message to all appropriate people for a student (Head of year, tutor, teachers for the day, etc.).